 As the child’s educator, you can recommend the child’s parents to speak to a child psychologist and carry out an IQ test or formal screening to assess their ability.
 IQ tests can be carried out for children as young as three years old.
 The range for average intelligence is 85 to 115.
 Children with an IQ of over 130 are generally considered gifted.

-This article from the Davidson Institute discusses details on assessment methods and tests for gifted children and the unique issues involved in assessing their cognitive, emotional and social functioning.
+Check out the Davidson Institute for details on assessment methods and tests for gifted children and the unique issues involved in assessing their cognitive, emotional and social functioning.

 The challenges faced by gifted children